OpenEvalProject/evals/manuscripts/elife-55336/v2/manuscript.md

 ## Abstract

-The mating-type switching endonuclease HO plays a central role in the natural life cycle of Saccharomyces cerevisiae , but its evolutionary origin is unknown.
-HO is a recent addition to yeast genomes, present in only a few genera close to Saccharomyces .
+The mating-type switching endonuclease HO plays a central role in the natural life cycle of Saccharomyces cerevisiae, but its evolutionary origin is unknown.
+HO is a recent addition to yeast genomes, present in only a few genera close to Saccharomyces.
 Here we show that HO is structurally and phylogenetically related to a family of unorthodox homing genetic elements found in Torulaspora and Lachancea yeasts.
-These WHO elements home into the aldolase gene FBA1 , replacing its 3' end each time they integrate.
+These WHO elements home into the aldolase gene FBA1, replacing its 3' end each time they integrate.
 They resemble inteins but they operate by a different mechanism that does not require protein splicing.
 We show that a WHO protein cleaves Torulaspora delbrueckii FBA1 efficiently and in an allele-specific manner, leading to DNA repair by gene conversion or NHEJ.
-The DNA rearrangement steps during WHO element homing are very similar to those during mating-type switching, and indicate that HO is a domesticated WHO -like element.
+The DNA rearrangement steps during WHO element homing are very similar to those during mating-type switching, and indicate that HO is a domesticated WHO-like element.

 ## Introduction